-Flying into Denver is often the cheapest way into the state
+Flights to Denver are usually the cheapest way into the state

 Denver International Airport (DIA) is the region’s hub and one of the busiest airports in the country, with direct flights to hundreds of destinations.
 Fortunately, the large number of flights means lots of opportunities for deals, including on low-cost airlines like Southwest, Frontier and Spirit.

-If you’re headed further afield, there are also several smaller commercial airports throughout the state.
+If you’re headed further afield, several smaller commercial airports are located throughout the state.
 Flights are typically more expensive (and often involve connecting through DIA), but they let you avoid the cost and hassle of renting a car or taking a shuttle from Denver.
 It’s worth crunching the numbers for the total door-to-door cost before booking any flights.

 Take a shuttle to ski towns from Denver International Airport

 Still, the sun shines as bright as ever, making it easy to enjoy the outdoors without the crowds or the costs.
-And don’t forget about the state’s cities – discounts aren’t as pronounced, but hotel rates do fall in the low season, and there are loads of cultural offerings year-round.
+Don’t forget about the state’s cities – discounts aren’t as pronounced, but hotel rates do fall in the low season, and cultural offerings are on year-round.

 Go car camping